Fermium/datalogger/README.md

 ## Windows

 Developing on Windows is messy.
-As long as you get node-gyp to work correctly, you'll be fine
+As long as you get node-gyp to work correctly (following ALL steps), you'll be fine.

+Common errors:

+* "%1 is not a win32 application" you've built the app using wine and mono.
+You need to use a native Windows environment.
+* "Win32 [...] error 126" You're missing pthread, check data-chan docs

 # Contributing